Accommodations Offered | Accessibility & Accommodations

 There may be times when OAA provides a reasonable accommodation related to providing flexibility within attendance policies to ensure students with disabilities are provided equal opportunity when the nature of their disability may prevent them from being present for every class session.
 See OAA's Flexibility with Attendance policy for details about this accommodation, including information about how the faculty and student will complete a Flexible Attendance Agreement.

 OAA has individual testing rooms that can be used to minimize distractions that might occur in a regular classroom.
-During low distraction testing, the test taker will be alone in a room monitored by an OAA staff member.
-A student who is eligible for low distraction testing, should schedule their exam with OAA at least one week prior to the exam.
-Visit the Testing Accommodations page for more information.
+Qualified individuals with a disability may be approved for this accommodation.
+Students with disabilities must meet federal ADA guidelines.
+During separate room testing, the test taker will be alone in a room monitored by an OAA staff member.
+There may be times when a student’s test will be facilitated by their academic program.
+A student who is eligible for separate room testing, should schedule their exam with OAA at least one week prior to the exam.
+Visit the Testing Accommodations page for more information on OAA’s proctoring procedures and exam booking guidance.

 Test Readers